 Destination and Trip Details

 In our third season of cycling Baja, we’ve refined this trip’s routes, places to stay, dining, and training of a world-class support crew with over 20 years’ experience leading trips.
 This journey is fully-supported with two sag wagons.
 Riders can expect seamless travel to and from Baja, beautiful and safe rides, professional mechanical and ride support, plenty of delicious local Mexican cuisine, hot showers, a good night’s sleep, and cultural activities on the side.
-This 10-day trip is limited to only 12 riders.
-However, this trip may be also organized as a private, custom tour for you and your friends or family of any size.
+This 10-day Baja bicycle tour is limited to only 12 riders.
+However, this Baja bicycle tour may be also organized as a private, custom Baja bicycle tour for you and your friends or family of any size.
 Contact us for full details.

 Pre-Departure In addition to a comprehensive pre-tour preparation packet sent to all riders for this Baja trip, please contact us for any questions and information they may need.